dmarakom6/xscript/README.md

 > English | [简体中文](./README-zh_cn.md)

 # xscript v0.5
-xscript is a tiny programming language written in python.
+xscript is a tiny programming language written in python3.
 Its core(`xscriptcore.py`) is very small.

 `xIDE` is a xscript development toolkit